joao-carloto/ChromeRobot/README.md

 - To fill and check forms you may select any element that includes the form elements of interest, not necessarily the form element.
 - For iframe related keywords you may select any element inside the iframe.
 - Use the preferences window to change the locator preferences and the options for variable creation and usage.
+- You may select a group of test steps and automatically convert them to a new keyword.
 - You may select resource files and automatically add its path to the *Settings* section.
-- You may select a group of test steps and automatically convert them to a new keyword.
 - You may download the generated test script to your machine and run it directly or incorporate the code on some project.
 You must have the <a href='http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#installation-instructions' target='_blank'>Robot Framework</a> and the <a href='https://github.com/rtomac/robotframework-selenium2library#installation' target='_blank'>Selenium2Library</a> installed.
 To help the installation you might want to use this <a href='http://joao-carloto.github.io/RF_Install_Script/' target='_blank'>script</a>.

 Disclaimer: This tool is being released publicly because it is believed to have reached a stage where it can be helpful.
 However, most of it was written when the author should be sleeping, and it was not submitted to exhaustive testing.
-If you feel this project might be helpful to you, please contribute by providing feedback at TODO.
+If you feel this project might be helpful to you, please contribute by providing feedback <a href='https://github.com/joao-carloto/ChromeRobot/issues' target='_blank'>here</a> .
 Bugs, new features, small improvements, all are welcome.
 They will be addressed when possible.